tsbohc/zest.nvim/readme.md

 (let [z (require :zest)] (z.setup))
 ```

-- Import macros, renaming them as you wish
+- Import macros, aliasing them as you wish
 ```clojure
 (import-macros {:opt-prepend opt^} :zest.macros)
 ```

-### setup

 Running `zest.setup` will initialize `_G._zest` which will be referenced in the code output by the macros.
 It has to be run before any of the macros are used.

 By default, zest will mirror the `stdpath/fnl` directory tree (or one that is symlinked to that path) to `stdpath/lua`.
 When a relevant file is saved, zest will display a message and recompile it.

+There will be no prompt before overriding a target lua file.
+Be careful!

+### defaults

 ```clojure
 (z.setup